 and this meeting is so popular we have moved to the IWIC

-We will learn what the SMPTE 2110 standards are and how they affect the future of professional media over IP networks.
+- What the SMPTE 2110 standards are and how they affect the future of professional media over IP networks;

 We will explore how SMPTE 2110 fits with emerging NMOS specifications for discovery and registration (IS-04), connection management (IS-05) and network control (IS-06).

 Download the slide pack - the conversational discussion at the meeting went a lot further !

 David will show what’s missing from the standards and how we can move forward.
 As a pioneer in IP-based production, Suitcase TV will share its ongoing experiences, both good and bad, of using IP with broadcast signals and look at why it is worth the pain.

 Ample time will be available for discussion over ample refreshments so bring your experiences, questions and answers and join us on our adventures into IP.

 Having worked in broadcast since university, David boasts an extensive knowledge of the industry and its associated technology.
 He was technical director at Screen Subtitling from its inception in 1991 until he founded Suitcase TV in 2000.

 David conceived that the fundamental components of a broadcasting station could be redesigned in such a way that they would ultimately fit into a suitcase.
 In the same spirit, he continues to lead on the development of broadcast technologies that are innovative, compact, efficient, multipurpose and, above all, cost-effective.